offbynull/learn/Biology/input/input.md

  * `{bm} Substrate` / `{bm} Reactant`s refers to the input molecules of an enzyme.
  * `{bm} Product/(product)_ENZYME/i` refers to the output molecules of an enzyme.
  * `{bm} Metabolite` refers to either a substrate or product_ENZYME.
  * `{bm} Metabolism` is the total sum of all the chemical reactions that take place inside of a cell.
-These reactions happen via enzymes: enzymes are used to break-down / build-up molecules in the cell.
+These reactions happen via enzymes.
  * `{bm} Active site`s are the physical locations that substrates float into on an enzyme.
- * `{bm} Catalysis/(catalysis|catalyze)/i` is the term for increasing the rate / probability of a chemical reaction.
+ * `{bm} Catalysis` / `{bm} Catalyze` is the term for increasing the rate / probability of a chemical reaction.
 Enzymes perform catalysis.
- * `{bm} Catalyst`s are entities that speed up chemical reactions but aren't involved in the chemical reaction (they don't change).
+ * `{bm} Catalyst`s are entities that speed up chemical reactions but don't change in the process (reaction happens but catalyst remains).
 Enzymes are catalysts.

 Enzymes have a limited set of substrate types that they accept.
 A substrate will bind to the active site of the enzyme only if it fits into the active site.
 For example, the following diagram shows 2 substrates binding to an enzyme, the enzyme facilitating their their assembly, then releasing back out.